elkowar/yolk/docs/src/yolk_rhai.md

 If it's an object, it can contain the following fields:

+#### `enabled`
+a boolean, describing whether this egg should be deployed or not.
+This is useful if you only want to deploy an egg on some systems, or depending on some other condition.

 #### `targets`
 Either the path where to deploy the egg, or an object with mappings from file inside the egg directory to the target path.